Relevant legislation and authorities |

 16) Rules on calculation and geographical allocation of turnover

 ”Turnover” shall be understood as the sales invoiced in Mexico, regardless whether such sales are generated by a foreign business.
-COFECE’s Guidelines note that with respect to third-party sales, these may be exempt whenever those sales are made through independent distributors who import and distribute products of the target in Mexico, provided that those distributors are not part of the target’s own distribution systems.
+COFECE’s Merger Control Guidelines note that with respect to third-party sales, these may be exempt whenever those sales are made through independent distributors who import and distribute products of the target in Mexico, provided that those distributors are not part of the target’s own distribution systems.

 For the transaction value threshold, such value should be calculated based on the total consideration in a domestic transaction, or otherwise, in international mergers, the consideration allocated to the Mexican portion of the deal, if applicable.